Hide Yo Data, Hide Yo PII, 'Cause They Hacking Everyone Up in Here

 Get Started

-Now I wouldn't call this too "real world", but we can see Guard in action by enabling it on our devnull
+Now I wouldn't call this too "real world", but we can see Guard in action by enabling it on our devnull Destination, since our Datagen will be sending through to devnull.
+So let's do that.

 - Click the radio button left of

-to enable Guard.
+devnullto enable Guard.
 Commit & Deploy

 We need to go deeper.
 We need to see it in action.